-The Australian Bankers' Association (ABA) Code of Banking Practice sets standards of good banking practice when dealing with individual or small business customers, prospective customers and their guarantors.
+The Australian Banking Association (ABA) Code of Banking Practice sets standards of good banking practice when dealing with individual or small business customers, prospective customers and their guarantors.

 National Australia Bank is a strong supporter of the Code and as with all banks that adopt the Code, NAB is contractually bound by the obligations under the Code.